 View more climate information & imperial units

-Fly to Taipei, via Hong Kong, with Cathay
+available) to Taipei via Hong Kong with Cathay

-Arrive and transfer to the Landis Hotel for 2
+Arrive and transfer to The Landis hotel (or

-nights.
-Welcome dinner at a local restaurant.
-(D)
+similar) for 2 nights.
+Welcome dinner at The

 Full-day tour of Taipei, including the National